rtorresca/Cable-Carrier-RepRap/D12/README.md

 - wip: work in progress. to be done. started.
 - done: done.
-- tbd: to be done but not started yet.
+- tbd: to be done but not yet started.